MaarcooC/finance_saas/README.md

 My finance manager is built using HTML, CSS, JavaScript, PHP, and SQL (MariaDB), which I am currently studying at school.
 I used to manage my finances with a Google Spreadsheet, but I didn’t like it, so I created my own web application.

-The application is fully functional with its main features, but I plan to add more (see the to-do page).
+The application is fully functional with its main features, but I plan to add more.

 This project is made for personal use.
 While I have implemented some security precautions, I cannot guarantee complete safety.